 - 1 red onion, cut into 2-3 cm square

-- 3 tbs olive oil
+- 3 tablespoons olive oil

-- 1 cup dry red wine
+- 1 cup of dry red wine

-- 1 tbs tomato paste
+- 1 tablespoon tomato paste

-- 1 tsp sea salt
+- 1 teaspoon sea salt

-- 1/2 tsp black pepper
+- 1/2 teaspoon black pepper

-- 1 tsp sweet paprika
+- 1 teaspoon sweet paprika

 - 1 garlic clove, finely chopped

-- Preheat a barbecue grill or a large frying pan to high and spray with virgin olive oil or brush with coconut oil.
-Grills skewers for 3–4 minutes on each side, cover the barbecue hood for 1–2 minutes during that time.
+- Preheat a barbecue grill or a large frying pan to high and spray with olive oil or brush with coconut oil.
+Grill the skewers for 4 minutes on each side, rotating, cover the barbecue hood for 1–2 minutes during that time.